Symphony No. 4 (Hill)

 Symphony No. 4 in C minor "The Pursuit of Happiness", Stiles 1.3.4.1 SyP, was finished by Alfred Hill in 1954 or 1955.
 Its first two movements were arranged from Hill's String Quartet No. 4 (1916), while the last one derives from the finale of his String Quartet No. 17 (1938; this whole quartet was later turned into the Short Symphony, 1958).
 The symphony is dedicated "to my esteemed friend Henry Kripps", a prominent Australian conductor.
 Its approximate duration is 20 minutes.

 History

 The manuscript score and parts of the symphony are preserved at the National Library of Australia.
 The score carries on the title page a Bertrand Russell quotation:

 Whether your life is a happy or an unhappy one is likely to depend on your work as much as upon any one factor.
 There are few greater sources of happiness than really creative work.
 In its highest flights this must always be the privilege of exceptionally gifted people, but in humbler form it could be very common.

 and an epigram by William Morris:

-"Happiness without daily work is impossible.
+Happiness without daily work is impossible.

-Instrumentation
+Music

 The symphony is scored for a full orchestra.

-Structure

 Quiet unusual in Hill's output, this symphony has only three movements (like the Short Symphony).